Araz Abdullayev: Return to Neftchi

 Abdullayev returned to Neftchi Baku in the summer of 2012 and soon became the main squad player.
-During the 2012–13 season, he helped his team to become the first Azerbaijani team to advance to the group stage of UEFA Europe League.
+During the 2012–13 season, he helped his team to become the first Azerbaijani team to advance to the group stage of UEFA Europa League.
 Neftchi was drawn in Group H alongside Internazionale, Rubin Kazan and Partizan.
 Araz made five appearances in the UEFA Europa League group stage.
 On 20 September 2012, Abdullayev made his debut in the UEFA Europa League group stage game against Partizan, entering as a substitute for Flavinho in the 78th minute.
 The same season, Neftchi Baku won both the Azerbaijan Premier League and Azerbaijan Cup.
 Abdullayev won the National Cup with Neftchi once again in the 2013–14 season and became a runner-up in 2014–15 and 2015–16 seasons, losing to Qarabağ in the final match both times.
 During the 4.5 years spent at Neftchi, Araz Abdullayev played a total of 173 games in all tournaments and scored 25 goals.

 Araz scored his first European goal against Slovenian Koper in the second qualifying round of the 2014–15 UEFA Europa League.
 He scored 3 goals in 25 matches during the club's European matches.